Happy, bubbly New Year to you! It’s good to be back.

 Do you have resolutions for 2014?
 I don’t, but this morning I realised the need to resolve the online photo chaos before I move up to the new attic office when it’s ready.
 Making a start – trying to cut out the distracting but fun cacophony of sawing, whistling and drilling interspersed with some singing hilarity of French-Romanian renditions of Amazing Grace upstairs- I discovered a number of photos I’d completely forgotten about, taken on a long weekend in Normandy last August.

 As the sawdust flies around my nest, this is a welcome impression of fresh air on a desktop – although I can imagine with the ferocious winds this week that it’s not quite the same serene scene along the French coasts!
+A good photo organizing software will help you choose your best body of work, by displaying, selecting and organizing your photos based on their date, location, categories, etc. Not only do they allow you to tag, keyword and filter your images, but some of the software featured in this article, also allow you to share photos directly on social media.

 This shot reminds me of a typical Normandy beach scene by Eugène Boudin, where the sky dominates the canvas.
 Eugène Boudin was one of the first French landscape painters to paint outdoors – Claude Monet was his biggest fan.
 I picked that up at the Boudin exhibition in Paris last May at the Jacquemart André museum, before devouring a magnificent fraisier in the museum café, which inspired my strawberry and pistachio tart.
 But I digress.